 YNOE PWT

-The YNOE PWT helps to promote and enhance the needs of 4-H Natural Resources programming by connecting staff working in this area to each other, to curriculum, to resources, and to campus faculty and collaborative research efforts that can be applied to everyday environmental education programs.
-YNOE conducts several web meetings and in-person Professional Development meetings each year to help identify issues and youth and family program opportunities, project/resource sharing sessions, and events.
+The Youth Nature and Outdoor Education (YNOE) Program Work Team (PWT) helps to promote and enhance the needs of 4-H Natural Resources programming by connecting staff working in this area to each other, to curriculum, to resources, and to campus faculty and collaborative research efforts that can be applied to everyday environmental education programs.
+YNOE conducts several web meetings and in-person Professional Development meetings each year to help identify issues, youth and family program opportunities, and project/resource-sharing sessions, as well as events.
 Below are a few of the items that the YNOE PWT is involved with, as well as contacts - should you have questions.
 Hope to hear from you soon!

 National 4-H Council worked with The Harris Poll to better understand how teens feel about the environment.
 They surveyed a diverse group of 1,500 teens from 13-19 years old from across the country, exploring their concerns about — and commitment to — protecting the environment.